Direct Acceleration of SAGA using Sampled Negative Momentum: Abstract

 \section{Abstract}

 Variance reduction is a simple and effective technique that accelerates convex (or non-convex) stochastic optimization.
-Among existing variance reduction methods, SVRG and SAGA adopt unbiased gradient estimators and have become the most popular variance reduction methods in recent years.
-Although various accelerated variants of SVRG (e.g., Katyusha, Acc-Prox-SVRG) have been proposed, the direct acceleration of SAGA still remains unknown.
-In this paper, we propose a direct accelerated variant of SAGA using Sampled Negative Momentum (SSNM), which achieves the best known oracle complexities for strongly convex problems.
-Consequently, our work fills the void of direct accelerated SAGA.
+Among existing variance reduction methods, SVRG and SAGA adopt unbiased gradient estimators and are the most popular variance reduction methods in recent years.
+Although various accelerated variants of SVRG (e.g., Katyusha and Acc-Prox-SVRG) have been proposed, the direct acceleration of SAGA still remains unknown.
+In this paper, we propose a directly accelerated variant of SAGA using a novel Sampled Negative Momentum (SSNM), which achieves the best known oracle complexity for strongly convex problems (with known strong convexity parameter).
+Consequently, our work fills the void of directly accelerated SAGA.